Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 Samsung Messages has two tabs and an option to add Categories.
 The second tab shows your contacts.

-Regarding messages from unknown numbers, simplifies the number by adding spaces.
+Regarding messages from unknown numbers, the app simplifies the number by adding spaces.
 Samsung Messages shows without spaces or formatting.

 While typing, Google Messages displays whether you are sending an SMS or MMS.
-By default, it’s an SMS, but the label converts to MMS if you add a file or an image.
+It’s an SMS by default, but the label converts to MMS if you add a file or image.

 Winner: Tie